smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/EVALUATE_MODEL_SYNTAX.md

 [![IMAGE](/img/thanosql_ml/classification/automl_classification/img2.png)](/img/thanosql_ml/classification/automl_classification/img2.png)

 !!! note "__Query Details__"
-    Evaluate the <mark style="background-color:#E9D7FD ">titanic_classification</mark> model with a  "__EVALUATE__" statement.
-    For the "target" value in the "__OPTIONS__" clause, write down the name of the target column(<mark style="background-color:#D7D0FF">survived</mark>) of the classification model.
+    For the "target" value in the "__OPTIONS__" clause, specify the name of the target column(<mark style="background-color:#D7D0FF">survived</mark>) of the classification model.

 !!! faq "__Metrics__"
      Depending on the situation, metrics can differ for each model.
-For classification, simple classification with two target values and multiple classification with three or more target values will use different evaluation metrics like listed below.
+For example, simple classification with two target values and multiple classification with three or more target values will use different evaluation metrics such as the ones listed below.

 | Model      | Metrics                     |